Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 The Ink Business Preferred has a $95 annual fee which is NOT waived for the first year.
 However, given that the welcome bonus alone is worth at least $1,000, this makes the card well worth it for virtually everyone!

 For most people, the Ink Business Preferred is also worth keeping for the long run.
 That’s because the card comes with a ton of perks that could save you some serious cash!
-For example, accidentally damaging your phone just once could end up saving you hundreds of dollars thanks to the card’s $600 cell phone insurance.
+For example, if you pay your cell phone bill with the Chase Ink Business Preferred, you’ll get automatic cell phone insurance.
+If this is something you’d normally pay for through your cell phone company, keeping the card is a no-brainer!

 You might also wind up in the same boat as team member Harlan if your rental car gets damaged.
 But with this card’s primary rental car insurance, you could end up saving hundreds, if not thousands of dollars, just by having the credit card insurance cover the bill instead!